TheMonsterFromTheDeep/JamesAndJohn/README.md

 # JamesAndJohn

 This is a very simple Java program, that, when run, will generate sentences such as [this one](https://en.wikipedia.org/wiki/James_while_John_had_had_had_had_had_had_had_had_had_had_had_a_better_effect_on_the_teacher) using a recursive algorithm.
-The sentences that are generating are definitely grammatically correct.
+The sentences that are generated are definitely grammatically correct.

 It is questionable about whether they are semantically correct, but they should be by a simple argument:
 The first iteration will create the sentence in the Wikipedia article, which is unarguably semantically correct.